undersealobster/QMB6316F24/assignment_02/README.md

 ## Running the Script after Modification

-c.
+d.
 Copy and paste the new regression model estimates after the commands
 ```summary(lm_full_model)``` and ```summary(lm_no_damage)```.

 ```